djangofan/WebDriverTestingTemplate/README.md

 2. In Eclipse, go to Help-->Install New Software then click the hyperlink to "Available Software Sites" which brings up a Preferences panel.
 On that panel , choose Import to upload the file that you downloaded in the previous step.
 3. Install the new software component called "Gradle Tooling API" and anything else associated with it.
 4. Create a new "Other" project of the type "Gradle" and choose type of "Java Quickstart".
-5. Install EGit into Eclipse (or GitHub GUI outside of Eclipse) and checkout from this read-only repo into your project directory.
-EGit might not allow you to checkout into an non-empty directory: if so, you can figure it out.
-When I get stuck I sometimes use GitHub GUI to sync my local project repo.
+5. I use "GitHub GUI" to sync my local project repo to GitHub.
 5. Verify the build.gradle contains the contents matching the build.gradle in this GitHub project.
 6. Rebuild the dependencies by right clicking on the project and then choose Gradle-->Refresh All Dependencies
 7. Right click on your project and choose "Run As-->Gradle Build".
 If you see 2 items called "Gradle Build", choose the second one rather than the first one.
 In the dialogue choose "clean" and "build" checkboxes.